rain874/FreeNASMountScript/README.md

 # FreeNASMountScript (SMB Share)

-This Bash Scritp check FreeNAS over Ping and Mount FreeNAS (SMB Share) on Linux Debian Desktop or ohter Distribution
+This Bash Scritp check FreeNAS over Ping and sending a MagicPack (WOL) and then mount FreeNAS (SMB Share) on Linux Debian Desktop or ohter Distribution

 # Testing:
-Server:
 FreeNAS FreeNAS-11.3-U2

-Client:
 Debian 10.3 (Buster)

 # One Step